 - In an assistantship, majors work under the direct supervision of a public health faculty member to further their undergraduate education in an applied manner and develop skills that may enhance future graduate education or employment opportunities.

 To learn more about capstone procedures, see our capstone manual.
 For more information on potential internship sites, see our internship database.

-Every semester, the UMD Public Health program puts on a Student Showcase for students to share the work they have been working on throughout the semester.
+Every year, the UMD Public Health program participates in a Student Showcase for students to share the work they have been working on throughout the semester.
 During the event, students share this work with peers, family, alumni, faculty and other professionals in the field.
 This is a great opportunity for students to make personal and professional networking connections for future endeavors.

 To view previous UMD Public Health event pages, including Student Showcases, visit our events page on Facebook or check out the Spring 2021 Virtual UMD Public Health Student Showcase Links.